EXPO Elementary Parent and Family Information

 Club’s Choice: EXPO starts the year right off with the Club’s Choice Sale.
 For this fundraiser, our school keeps 40% of total sales and historically has raised between $10,000 - $15,000 each year.
 The funds are distributed to all classrooms.
 Your child will bring home a catalog in the fall with the items available for sale.
 Participation is voluntary and appreciated.

-Give to the Max Day: Give to the Max Day is November 16, 2017.
-We are always looking for businesses and corporations to do matching donations on this day.
+Give to the Max Day: We are always looking for businesses and corporations to do matching donations on this day.
 If you have ideas for how we can partner with local businesses to increase fundraising, please contact Lizz Sable Stauning at Lizz@sabledesign.net

 Fall Carnival: Enjoy an old-fashioned night of fun at this EXPO event!
 The school is filled with carnival games, inflatables, dinner for sale in the cafeteria, photo booths, a huge prize table, and many more surprises!
-The fall carnival will be held on Friday, November 3, 2017.
-Please contact Tricia Netland Wencel at firstname.lastname@example.org if you are able to volunteer.
+The fall carnival will be held on Thursday, October 25, 2018.
+Please contact an EXPO Board of Directors member at firstname.lastname@example.org if you are able to volunteer.

-Scholastic Book Fair: The book fair happens each year during our student lead conferences.
+Scholastic Book Fair: The book fair happens each year during our student lead conferencesand at the Family Fun Run in the spring.
 The money raised goes to providing new books to the EXPO library.
-If you are interested in helping with this event in November, please contact Julie Marrone at email@example.com
+If you are interested in helping with this event in November, please contact a member of the EXPO Board of Directors at email@example.com

-EXPO “Not So” Silent Auction: The silent auction will be held in March 2018 and is the primary source of funds for Music Enrichment at EXPO.
-This event is the one off-site fundraiser the school hosts that brings together EXPO parents, staff and community for a fun night of live music, food, and fantastic silent and live auction items.
-If you are interested in helping with this event please contact Kristin Peterson or Ann Elenbaas at firstname.lastname@example.org
+EXPO “Not So” Silent Auction: The silent auction will be held in April 2019 and is the primary source of funds for Music Enrichment at EXPO.
+This event is the one off-site fundraiser the school hosts that brings together EXPO parents, staff and community for a fun night of music, food, and fantastic silent and live auction items.
+If you are interested in helping with this event please contact Ann Elenbaas at firstname.lastname@example.org

 AmazonSmile: Choose EXPO Elementary Council of Parents and Teachers as your charity of choice, and 0.5% of your purchase goes directly to EXPO.
 Form more information, visit http://smile.amazon.com